“Sugar is to Cancer what Gas is to a Fire!” Dr Charles Majors

 The following options are more natural sweeteners but they will still cause the blood sugar to rise and that is not acceptable for someone with cancer.
-The only difference is they are less refined than white sugar and still contain some nutritional value.
-But please remember the goal when you have cancer is to restrict your consumption of all sugars as a general rule.
+The only difference is they are less refined than white sugar and may contain some degree of nutritional value.

 - Maple syrup